 Siri Assistant

-The development environment of Siri is called SiriKit (see figure 9) and it offers the possibility to translate calls to the assistant into calls for the app you want to use.
+Siri is…The development environment of Siri is called SiriKit (see figure 9) and it offers the possibility to translate calls to the assistant into calls for the app you want to use.
 For this to work an internet connection is mandatory as the voice data is sent to apple servers for the natural language processing.

 Apple has a strict List of so-called Domains and Intents which the application call has to be assigned to for it to work.[23]